 PSHE education is most effectively taught through a spiral programme.
-This simply means organising learning into a series of recurring themes that pupils experience every year.
-At each encounter the level of demand increases and learning is progressively deepened.
-Through this approach we avoid PSHE education becoming a string of topic or disconnected issues delivered in an ad hoc way.

-We will create a safe and supportive learning environment by delivering PSHE within a whole school approach which includes:
+Learning is organised into a series of recurring themes that pupils experience every year.
+At each encounter, the level of demand increases and learning is progressively deepened.
+We create a safe and supportive learning environment by delivering PSHE within a whole school approach which includes:

-- dedicated curriculum time;
+- Dedicated curriculum time;

-- teaching PSHE through and in other subjects/curriculum areas;
+- Teaching PSHE through and in other subjects/curriculum areas;

-- specialised assemblies;
+- Specialised assemblies;

 - PSHE activities and school events;

-- pastoral care and guidance;
+- Pastoral care and guidance;

-- guest speakers.
+- Guest speakers.

-We will ensure that where pupils indicate that they may be vulnerable and at risk they will get appropriate support.
+We ensure that where pupils indicate that they may be vulnerable and at risk they get appropriate support.
 We promote the needs and interests of all pupils, irrespective of gender, culture, ability or aptitude.
-Teaching will take into account the ability, age, maturity, readiness and cultural background of our children, to ensure that all can fully access PSHE education provision.
+Teaching takes into account the ability, age, maturity, readiness and cultural background of our children, to ensure that all can fully access PSHE education provision.
 We promote social learning and expect our pupils to show a high regard for the needs of others.
-We will use PSHE education as a vehicle to address diversity issues and to ensure equality for all.
+We use PSHE education as a vehicle to address diversity issues and to ensure equality for all.